Antarctica is the coldest continent on Earth, but much of it is warming at one of the fastest rates – second only to parts of the Arctic.

 3. Influencing storm formation

 Another way sea ice in Antarctica affects our climate is by influencing where storms form around the icy continent.
+This is because the sea ice forms a barrier between warmer water below and cooler air above, meaning that the air over sea ice tends to be cooler and drier than air over water.
 This in turn impacts the weather around the world, especially countries in the southern hemisphere.
 Here in Aotearoa our most ferocious storms tend to come up from down south.

 4. Changing ocean currents